Do Credit Cards Have PINs?

 For in-person transactions, you’ll typically have different ways of paying with your card.
 These may include making a contactless payment by tapping your card, inserting the card’s chip into the card reader, or swiping your card’s magnetic stripe.

 Likewise, when making purchases with your credit card online, you will not be asked for your card’s PIN.
-You will, however, be prompted to enter your card verification value (CVV) number: the three or sometimes four-digit code located on the back or front of your card.
+You may, however, be prompted to enter your card verification value (CVV) number: the three or sometimes four-digit code located on the back or front of your card.1

 When Do I Need to Use My Credit Card PIN?